 a = 'abc' # a is now bound to a string object

-In Python, variables have no type – they reference objects which have types thus the statement a = 1 creates a new variable called a that references a new object whose value is 1 and type is integer.
-That variable can be deleted with a del statement or bound to another object any time as shown above.
-Refer to clause see 6.2 Type system [IHN]).
+In Python, variables have no type – they reference objects which have types thus the statement a = 1 creates a new variable called “a” that references a new object whose value is “1” and type is integer.
+That variable can be deleted with a del statement or bound to another object any time as shown above (see 6.2 Type system [IHN]).
 For the purpose of brevity, this annex often treats the term variable (or name) as being the object, which is technically incorrect but simpler.
 For example, in the statement a = 1, the object “a” is assigned the value “1”.
 The name a is assigned to a newly created object of type integer which is assigned the value “1”.

 Even when explicit type declarations are present, they are not checked at runtime, and are instead checked using separate type checking tools.
 The following code will execute without any problems, but the assignment of a string to a variable explicitly declared as holding an integer will cause static type analysis to fail: